ofir-bar/wholecrypto_airdrops/README.md

 # Airdrops by Wholecrypto Android App

-## :construction_worker: :hammer: :wrench: :nut_and_bolt: WORK IN PROGRESS :construction_worker: :hammer: :wrench: :nut_and_bolt:

 Airdrops by WholeCrpyoto is a native Android app written in Java.

-This project is a part of the Airdrops by Wholecrypto solutions built for iOS, and the web.

 # Abstract
 In terms of cryptocurrencies, airdrops are a way for cryptocurrency project owners to market themselfs.
 The tradeoff is simple: